corda/corda-runtime-os/wiki/Manual-Approval.md

 To view tokens that have been created, you need to use the pre-auth token GET API.
 This returns a list of all tokens that the MGM has created which have not been consumed, revoked, or automatically invalidated by Corda (for example, due to an expired TTL).

 If you wish to view tokens which are inactive (i.e. consumed, revoked, or auto-invalidated), you can set the query parameter `viewInactive` equal to true and pre-auth tokens which are available will be returned along with tokens with are consumed, revoked, or auto-invalidated.
-If this is set to false, only tokens with are active and ready to use are returned.
+If this is set to false, only tokens which are active and ready to use are returned.

 <details>
 <summary>Bash</summary>